yy1588133/top-tools/memory-bank/consolidated_learnings.md

 ## Followed Custom Instructions Reflection

 - Reviewed and synthesized the key aspects of the custom instructions for task execution.
 - Recognized the importance of strict protocol adherence for reading and understanding Memory Bank files before task execution.
 - Affirmed the value of the Cline Continuous Improvement Protocol for self-reflection and knowledge capture.
 - Highlighted the clear separation and roles of PLAN MODE and ACT MODE in the workflow.
 - Noted the benefits of consistent documentation and commit message formatting.
 - Emphasized offering reflection and improvement suggestions on active .clinerules for system adaptability.

-## Improvements Identified for Consolidation
+## Improvements Identified For Consolidation

 - Emphasize the importance of mode transitions and their distinct roles in the workflow.
 - Reinforce the value of self-reflection and knowledge capture as integral to task completion.
 - Highlight the benefit of maintaining and updating .clinerules for continuous system improvement.

+## Editing Markdown Tables in Source Files

+- For editing large or complex markdown tables in source files, prefer `write_to_file` over `replace_in_file` to avoid partial match errors.
+- Always account for editor auto-formatting effects (spacing, alignment) when planning targeted edits, especially with markdown tables.

 ---

-Date: 2025-06-03
-Update: Memory Bank Reflection Enhancement
+Date: 2025-06-03 Update: Memory Bank Reflection Enhancement

 Insights: